Rllyyy/Internet-Check/README.md

 <!--Disallow start if on batteries-->
 <details>
-  <summary> <b>Disallow Start if on Batteries (Task Scheduler)</b></summary>
+  <summary><b>Disallow Start if on Batteries (Task Scheduler)</b></summary>

   <p>If this setting is set to true the app will not be launched by the Task Scheduler if the pc is not connected to a power source and is instead running on batteries.
   After changing this value in the XML file and the setting was already active value, please deselect the checkbox and select the option "Start with Windows" again.
-If the setting was not active it will be applied if the user tick the checkbox "Start with Windows".
+If the setting was not active it will be applied if the user ticks the checkbox "Start with Windows".
 The standard value is false.
   </p>
   <p>